ianstormtaylor/superstruct/docs/guides/04-refining-validation.md

 There are some cases where you want to create a validation that is more fine-grained than a "type".
 For example, you might want not just a `string`, but a specific format of string.
 Or not just a `User`, but a user that is also an administrator.

 For these situations, you can use "refinements".
-Refinments allow you to create a new struct that is derived from an existing struct with an extra bit of validation layered on top.
+Refinements allow you to create a new struct that is derived from an existing struct with an extra bit of validation layered on top.

 ## Built-in Refinements